AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

 1. Return to the Homepage

-Now, confirm the customer id is sent to the Service using the Debugger extension.
+Now, confirm the customer id is sent to the ServiceA using the Debugger extension.

 **To validate that the ID Service is passing the customer id**